Truweb-Solutions/python-crud-app/README.md

 ## File Structure

-- `app.py`: Main application file with Flask routes and logic.
+- `app.py`: Main application file with Flask routes and MySQL configurations.
-- `schema.sql`: SQL file to set up the MySQL database.
-- `templates/`: Contains HTML files for the frontend.
+- `templates/`: Contains HTML templates for displaying and managing student records.
+  - `index.html`: Lists students and provides options for adding, updating, and deleting records.

 ## Usage

-1. **Create**: Use the form to add new entries to the database.
-2. **View**: See a list of all entries on the homepage.
+- **Homepage (`/`)**: Displays a list of students.
+- **Add Student (`/add`)**: POST endpoint to add a new student.
+- **Update Student (`/update`)**: POST endpoint to update a student’s details.
+- **Delete Student (`/delete/<id>`)**: DELETE endpoint to remove a student.

+## Example CRUD Operations

+### Add a Student

+1. Go to the homepage, fill in the student details in the form, and submit.
+2. After submission, the new student record will appear on the homepage list.

+### Update a Student

-3. **Edit**: Click the edit button next to an entry to modify its details.
+1. Click the "Edit" button next to the student record.
+2. Modify the student's details and submit the form.
+3. The homepage will refresh with updated details.

+### Delete a Student

-4. **Delete**: Use the delete button to remove an entry.
+1. Click the "Delete" button next to a student.
+2. The student record will be removed from the database.